dk14/wolfram-mega/docs/contracts.md

 > We use HTLC (`OP_SHA256 <lock> OP_EQUAL OP_VERIFY`) to ensure atomicity of co-signing CET-transactions, CET-transactions would only become spendable after Alice and Bob BOTH share their preimages to SHA256-commitments.
 > Without this scheme, ["fair exchange protocols"](https://crypto.stackexchange.com/questions/61386/atomic-multi-party-commitments/117171#117171) in singning would be broken.
 Nothing would stop Alice from only signing CET-transaction that she likes.
 Then if she wins the bet - she'll get the winning, if she loses - she loses with revenge: Bob won't win either (Win or MAD).
-> This still requires extra security deposit - because Alice might decide to not give her hash in exchange for Bob's hash.
+> This still requires extra security deposit - because Alice might decide to not give her preimage in exchange for Bob's preimage.
 But such deposit would only be locked for the time of signing - it is not locked with oracle's outcome.
 Thus, it can be redeemed right away.
 The moment Alice decides to unlock this UtXO - her hash will be known to Bob.

 > Locks provide MAD symmetrically as a worst case outcome of co-signing with revengeful malicious party, no revenge for Alice.
 Note: MAD refunds are possible after timeout (same as with Bitcoin Lightning) - but we don't provide it for testnet version, since symmetric MAD ensures security already.